arq5x/bedtools2/docs/content/general-usage.rst

   chrX  17718854
   chrM  13794

-BEDTools includes pre-defined genome files for human and mouse in the **/genomes** directory included in the BEDTools distribution.
+bedtools includes pre-defined genome files for human and mouse in the **/genomes** directory included in the bedtools distribution.

 ----------------------
-4.1.5 SAM/BAM format
+SAM/BAM format
 ----------------------
 The SAM / BAM format is a powerful and widely-used format for storing sequence alignment data (see http://samtools.sourceforge.net/ for more details).
 It has quickly become the standard format to which most DNA sequence alignment programs write their output.
-Currently, the following BEDTools support inout in BAM format: *intersectBed, windowBed, coverageBed, genomeCoverageBed, pairToBed, bamToBed*.
-Support for the BAM format in BEDTools allows one to (to name a few): compare sequence alignments to annotations, refine alignment datasets, screen for potential mutations and compute aligned sequence coverage.
+Currently, the following bedtools support input in BAM format: ``intersect``, ``window``, ``coverage``, ``genomecov``, ``pairtobed``, ``bamtobed``.
+Support for the BAM format in bedtools allows one to (to name a few): compare sequence alignments to annotations, refine alignment datasets, screen for potential mutations and compute aligned sequence coverage.

-The details of how these tools work with BAM files are addressed in **Section 5** of this manual.

 ----------------------
-4.1.6 VCF format
+VCF format
 ----------------------
-The Variant Call Format (VCF) was conceived as part of the 1000 Genomes Project as a standardized means to report genetic variation calls from SNP, INDEL and structural variant detection programs (see http://www.1000genomes.org/wiki/doku.php?id=1000_genomes:analysis:vcf4.0 for details).
-BEDTools now supports the latest version of this format (i.e, Version 4.0).
-As a result, BEDTools can be used to compare genetic variation calls with other genomic features.
+The Variant Call Format (VCF) was conceived as part of the 1000 Genomes Project as a standardized means to report genetic variation calls from SNP, INDEL and structural variant detection programs (see http://www.1000genomes.org/wiki/doku.php?id=1000_genomes:analysis:vcf4.0 for details). bedtools now supports the latest version of this format (i.e, Version 4.0).
+As a result, bedtools can be used to compare genetic variation calls with other genomic features.